UXARRAY/uxarray/README.md

 * Plotting
   * Native visualization of unstructured grids written using the ``hvPlot`` package
   * Support for grid topology visualization (i.e. exploring the geometry of a grid) and data visualization (i.e. data mapped to each face)
+* Subsetting
+  * Ability to select arbitrary regions of a grid using different selection methods (nearest neighbor, bounding circle, bounding box)
+* Remapping
+  * Support for nearest neighbor and inverse distance weighted unstructured to unstructured remapping
+* Topological Aggregations

 ## Intended Features